 The key idea: The draft model proposes multiple tokens ahead.
 The target model verifies them all in a single batch.
 If the draft guesses correctly (which happens most of the time on predictable text), you get multiple tokens for the computational cost of roughly one large-model forward pass.

 The result is dramatic: 8 tokens/sec → 16+ tokens/sec on a 14B model, with mathematically identical output quality.
-You're not sacrificing accuracy for speed— you're just being smarter about how you generate tokens.
+You're not sacrificing accuracy for speed.
+You're just being smarter about how you generate tokens.

 Think of it like writing versus proofreading.
-Writing something from scratch is slow—you need to think about each sentence, each word.
+Writing something from scratch is slow.
+You need to think about each sentence, each word.
 The large model generating tokens one at a time is like writing from scratch.

 But checking someone else's draft is much faster.
 You scan through it quickly, verify the ideas, and catch any mistakes.
 The large model checking multiple pre-drafted tokens is like proofreading.